 The Zero-M cleaner head on this vacuum is promising for anyone with long-haired pets, animals that shed a lot, or even family members with long hair.

-Related: Find out the best vacuums for long human or pet hair.
+Related: Find out the best vacuum cleaners for long hair individuals.

 How Good Is the Shark Apex on Carpet?